ePages-de/epages-devportal/_posts/2019/2019-03-13-my-switch-from-js-to-ruby.md

 about_authors: ["gsanemeterio"]
 ---

+I am currently part of ePages as software engineer with ruby as language, although before I worked with Angular.

 ## Learning Rails
 When the opportunity of work in ePages came to me it cost me to take a decision but at the end I take the risk, as I like new challenges and to learn new things and I saw it was a great opportunity.